Brieskorn submanifolds, Local moves on knots, and knot products: Abstract

 \section{Abstract}

-We prove the following: Let $2p+1\geq5$ and $p\in\N$.
+We first prove the following: Let $p\geq2$ and $p\in\N$.
 Let $K$ and $J$ be closed, oriented, $(2p+1)$-dimensional connected, $(p-1)$-connected, simple submanifolds of $S^{2p+3}$.
-Then $K$ is equivalent to $J$ if and only if a Seifert matrix associated with a simple Seifert hypersurface for $K$ is $(-1)^p$-$S$-equivalent to that for $J$.
-We also discuss the $2p+1=3$ case.
+Then $K$ and $J$ are isotopic if and only if a Seifert matrix associated with a simple Seifert hypersurface for $K$ is $(-1)^p$-$S$-equivalent to that for $J$.
+We also discuss the $p=1$ case.